rodneyddd/Neural-Network-Development/README.md

 which simply has a for loop going through all the layers and runs the applygradients function through each of them.

+And the final function we're gonna talk about is the clearallgradients function It's goal is to erase all accumulated gradients to prepare for the next iteration Here we have a for loop where we run through all the layers And use the Array.Clear() method on the cost gradient arrays.
+In that method you specify the array, the starting index, and how long you wanna erase until, which in this case is just the length of the respective arrays.